Chapter 1. Applicable text

 This happens most frequently when a claim proposes an alternative, one branch of the alternative being supported by the priority while the other is not (or is supported by another priority).

-Nevertheless, it is not necessary for the alternatives to be stated as such in the application, or for the word "or" to be actually used (T571 / 10): it is sufficient to be able to identify conceptuallyby comparing the object claimed with the disclosure of the priority document, a limited number of clearly defined alternative objects.
+Nevertheless, it is not necessary that the alternatives be stated as such in the application, or that the term "or" is actually used (T571 / 10): it is sufficient to be able to identify conceptuallyby comparing the object claimed with the disclosure of the priority document, a limited number of clearly defined alternative objects.

 The Grand Chamber explains in point 6.4 of the decision G1 / 15 how to establish if a partial priority is valid for a generic claim of type "OR":